Not sure how to structure your Go web application?

 4. OPERATIONS

 • push: Push changes to the remote Git repository.
-This automatically runs the tidy and audit quality-control checks first, and no-dirty to check that there are no uncommitted changes to tracked files.
+This asks for y/N confirmation first, and automatically runs the audit and no-dirty targets to make sure that all audit checks are passing and there are no uncommitted changes in the repository before the push is executed.

 • Depending on the project I often add more to this section too.
 For example, a staging/deploy rule for deploying to a staging server, production/connect for SSHing into a production server, production/log for viewing production logs, production/db for connecting to the production database, and production/upgrade for updating and upgrading software on a production server.